waldiez/waldiez/CONTRIBUTING.md

 bun run build
 ```

-Build documentation (this will only generate the React markdown files in `docs/reference/react`):
+Build documentation (this will only generate the React related md files in `docs/reference/react`):

 ```shell
 bun docs